 The most common disease transmitted by ticks is Lyme disease.
 Contrary to popular belief, Lyme disease is not caused by the tick itself but by bacteria that they carry, however, it is more dangerous to humans than it is to dogs.
 There are different diseases that ticks carry that can seriously affect your dog, such as Babesiosis (also known as piroplasmosis or tick fever) and Ehrlichiosis.
 Symptoms of Babesiosis can include high fever, jaundice, or discolouration of the urine (usually a red or greenish colour).
 The symptoms of Ehrlichiosis include high fever, fatigue, lack of appetite, swollen lymph nodes and bleeding.
 Contact your vet straight away if you think your dog is suffering from one of these diseases.

 There are different methods to combat ticks.
-Many people give their pet a tick collar, which is safe, effective, and long-lasting, such as the Scalibor Protectorband, which protects your dog against sand flies, ticks and mosquitoes.
+Many people give their pet a tick collar, which is safe, effective, and long-lasting, such as the Scalibor collar, which protects your dog against sand flies, ticks and mosquitoes.

-Check your dog regularly for ticks and remove them immediately by using a O'Tom Tick Twister.
+Check your dog regularly for ticks and remove them immediately by using an o tom tick twister, tick remover or with the innovative TickSAFE Tick Remover.
 Do not anaesthetise the tick as this triggers it to release, potentially disease-infected, saliva into the dog's bloodstream.
 Keep a close eye on your dog and the skin where the tick was removed.
 If you have any doubts about your dog's health, contact your vet.

 Prevention is always better than treatment.
 Make sure that your dog is well-protected against ticks.
 Vetsend offers many different products for this purpose, such as Spot-On (drops) and tick collars.